Español English

 They are shrubs or small deciduous trees that reach 7 meters (23 feet) in height.
 They have dark or intense green leaves, of opposite arrangement and a heart-shaped-acuminate shape.
 The flowers meet in conical panicles, they are small, tubular, perfumed and white, purple or lilac.
 They bloom in spring.

-They are used as isolated specimens and to form hedges.
-They are also grown to extract oil from flowers, and the leaves contain substances that fight malaria; From the bark and the fruits, remedies for fever are prepared.
+Common lilac is used as isolated specimens and to form hedges.
+It's also grown to extract oil from flowers, and the leaves contain substances that fight malaria; From the bark and the fruits, remedies for fever are prepared.

 Syringa vulgaris prefers a semi-shade exposure especially in Mediterranean climates; in cooler climates it can be grown in full sun.
-They resist frost well.
+It resists frost well.

-They are plants that do not require much care except watering, which we will do 2 or 3 times a week ensuring that the soil is always moist and fresh.
-They do not resist drought or waterlogging.
+Common lilac is a plant that does not require much care except watering, which we will do 2 or 3 times a week ensuring that the soil is always moist and fresh.
+It does not resist drought or waterlogging.

 Prune faded flowers.